-50%, 75%, and 100% Husband And Wife

-Benefit: The normal form of payment for married participants is the 50% husband and wife benefit.
-If you are married, your benefit will be paid as a 50% husband and wife benefit, unless you and your spouse waive this form of payment.
-A 75% and 100% husband and wife benefit is also available.
-Costs associated with purchasing an annuity contract will be deducted from your individual account balance and the payments will be administered by an outside insurance company for a fee.
+50%, 75%, and 100% Joint and Survivor Annuity: The normal form of payment for married participants is the 50% Joint and Survivor annuity.
+If you are married, your benefit will be paid as a 50% Joint and Survivor annuity, unless you and your spouse waive this form of payment in favor of a different form.
+A 75% or 100% Joint and Survivor annuity is also available.

-The 50%, 75%, and 100% husband and wife benefit provides a reduced monthly benefit while you are living.
+If you choose an annuity option, it will be provided through the purchase of an annuity contract from an insurance company.
+The annuity contract will be between you and the insurance company, and an outside insurance company will administer payments for a fee.
+The 50%, 75%, and 100% Joint and Survivor annuities provide a monthly benefit while you are living.
 After your death, your surviving spouse will receive a monthly benefit equal to 50%, 75%, or 100% (based on your election) of the amount you were receiving while you were alive.
 Your spouse will receive payment of this benefit until he or she dies.
-However, in the event of your spouse's death, the amount of your benefit will not change and upon your death, no further benefits are payable.
+However, in the event of your spouse's death while you are alive, the amount of your benefit will not change and upon your death, no further benefits are payable.